Natural Resource Management

 Community fish reserves

-Fish guards are tasked with regularly patrolling the reserve to detect illegal fishing activities and remove illegal nets from the river.
-They are therefore trained as fish inspectors and thus greatly increase the capacity of Ministry of Fisheries and Marine Resources (MFMR) to control illegal fishing.
-Where arrests are required, the fish guards would work together with MFMR inspectors and the police.
+Fish guards and monitors work together to reduce illegal fishing and assess the status of fish stocks in the fisheries reserves.
+70 fish guards are tasked with regularly patrolling the reserves to detect illegal fishing activities and remove illegal nets from the river.
+They are also trained as fish inspectors and thus greatly increase the capacity of MFMR to control illegal fishing.
+If arrests are required, the fish guards work together with MFMR inspectors and the police.

-Fish monitors collect data on legal fish catches on a regular (weekly or twice a week) basis by visiting boat landing sites in their area to find out how much fish was caught using what methods.
+40 fish monitors collect data on legal fish catches on a regular basis by visiting boat landing sites in their area to find out how much fish was caught and what methods were used.
 They are trained by fisheries scientists to accurately identify fish species and fill out data collection sheets.
 Adaptive management principles can then be applied based on the information collected over time.
-The monitor’s data sheets are archived at the local MFMR offices to be kept for future reference.
-Monitoring data from the fisheries reserve in Sikunga Conservancy reveal that fish catch rates have increased up to five times within the reserve and doubled in fishing areas adjacent to the reserve.

 Monitoring in conservancies